frenchie4111/frenchie4111.github.io/_posts/2024-04-26-light-gun-teardown.md

 I've already gushed quite a bit about how cool of an invention this gun is, but let me just say one more time how cool it is that something like this was built in 1984.
 I just absolutely love that this much work, creativity and ingenuity was put into building something that exists only to bring joy into 8 year old boys (and their father's) hearts.

-i miss you, but that's okay.
+i miss you my leaf, but that's okay, good luck

 <br/><br/><br/><br/><br/><br/><br/>